Skip to main content

 How to Catheterize Through a Stoma Following Mitrofanoff Surgery

 Are you looking for information regarding how to catheterize through a stoma after mitrofanoff surgery?
 You’ve come to the right place.
-Here at 180 Medical, our goal is to help provide the support and resources you need along with the best service possible.
+Here at 180 Medical, we aim to help provide the support and resources you need and the best service possible.

 We understand that fear, anxiety, and worry can overcome you when first learning the news you’ll need surgery.
 But rest assured, you’re not alone.
 The good news is that educating yourself about what to expect can ease some of your fears and better prepare you for what’s to come.